-I am often asked about my career choices, why I walked away from the competitions of Economics publications and focus instead on teaching quality.
+I'm often asked about my career choices: why I walked away from the competitions of Economics publications and focus instead on teaching quality.
 Here are some notes on my pedagogy, which are applicable to any course I ever teach.
 If you have ever been a student of mine, you have likely heard many of these thoughts.

 On School